 Naming Conventions and Team Scalability

 The problem compounds as teams grow.
-Inconsistent naming makes code harder for new hires to understand and slows down collaboration.
+Inconsistent naming makes code harder for new hires to understand and slows collaboration.
 Adopting shared conventions early prevents legacy debt and reduces friction during scaling.

 Common Naming Styles at a Glance